mpedrero/pi-lcd/README.md

 `ifstat` package is required to show network speed.
 It can be installed with:

     $> sudo apt install ifstat

+To use reboot button without executing `pi-lcd` as root, edit sudoers file with:

+	$> sudo visudo

+And add the following line:

+	$> pi ALL=NOPASSWD: /sbin/reboot

+If user executing `pi-lcd` **is not** pi, substitute with the correct user.

 ## Libraries